Refund Policies and Methods

 Timing of Refunds

 The timing of refund processing is based on the type of credit balance on your account and the date of the credit balance.
-Most credit balances are refunded following the course change period to allow for drops and adds.
-After the course change deadline, refunds are processed on an on-going basis, within 3-5 business days from the date of the credit balance.
+Refunds are processed on an on-going basis.

 Course Change Refunds